 A beautiful lodge in a great central touring location and available all year.

 All ground floor.
-Two bedrooms: 1 x double, 1 x twin.
+Two bedrooms: 1 x double, 1 x twin and double sofa bed in the lounge.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with gas fire.

 About the location